How Much Space is Enough for Your Quilter?

 The other factor to consider is the type of quilting you plan to do.
 If you plan to do a lot of free-motion quilting, then you’ll need a machine with a longer arm and a larger throat.
 On the other hand, if you plan to do a lot of machine-guided quilting, then a machine with a smaller throat and arm may be more suitable.

-How Much Room is Required to Set Up a Long Arm Quilting Machine?
+How Much Space Do You Need for a Long Arm Quilting Machine?

 When it comes to setting up a long arm quilting machine, you’ll need a lot of space.
 The exact amount of space will depend on the size of long arm quilting table and the size of the quilts you plan to work on.
 Generally speaking, you’ll need at least 8 feet of space in front of the machine and 6 feet of space behind it.
 You’ll also need at least 5 feet of space on either side.